Health and Medical

 Airline medical clearance procedure

-For passengers travelling with medical devices and departing from Kuala Lumpur International Airport, MEDIF must be submitted at least three (3) calendar days before travel.
+Passengers travelling with medical devices and departing from KL International Airport (KLIA), will need to submit the MEDIF at least three (3) calendar days before travel.

-If departing from other than Kuala Lumpur International Airport, MEDIF must be submitted at least ten (10) calendar days before travel.
+If passenger is departing outside KLIA, the MEDIF must be submitted at least 10 calendar days before travel.

 For further information on medical clearance, please contact the MEDA Desk team at [email protected]